 Parents Need to Know

-Parents need to know that this often surreal family movie based on the book by Roald Dahl includes a lot of cartoonish violence, nearly all of it perpetrated by a bullying school principal.
+Parents need to know that Matilda is a 1996 surreal family movie based on the book by Roald Dahl.
+It includes a lot of cartoonish violence, nearly all of it perpetrated by a bullying school principal.
 Children who displease the evil principal are put in "the chokey," a dark closet lined with nails and broken glass.
-When Matilda's parents aren't neglecting her, they're berating her ... so she decides to punish them.
+A girl is picked up by her pigtails and flung over a fence.
+A boy is tossed out of a window like a javelin.
+A boy is forced to eat an entire gigantic chocolate cake in front of all his classmates; when he finishes, the angered principal smashes the giant cake plate on his head.
+There is reference to suicide in the story line and one use of "hell," plus "oh my God" used as an exclamation.
+When Matilda's parents aren't neglecting her, they're berating her -- so she decides to punish them.
 But she also stands up for the principal's victims.
 The film explores themes of youthful independence and personal identity.

 What's the story?